egiden/django-contact-us-tools/docs/source/index.rst

 Documentation for the "Contact-Us Tools" app
 ============================================

-**django-contact-us-tools** is a Django app for facilitating and handling 'contact us' functionality.
-It provides a simple model and form which accept the basic required info such as the user's name, email and message, and a view to handle displaying it all which even sends an automatic-reply email to the user upon submission of the form.
+**django-contact-us-tools** is a simple, yet powerful `django <https://www.djangoproject.com/>`_ application for facilitating and handling a website's 'contact us' functionality including the sending of an automatic-reply email.

 Check out the :doc:`usage` section for further information, including how to :ref:`install<installation>` the project.